Frequently Asked Questions

 Who will be in my classes?

-RS-100/200/300 (the Russian language component included in most of our programs) are taught through each university's program for foreigners and will likely contain students from non-SRAS programs as well.
+Most program pages have specific information on who you should expect to be studying with.
+RS-100/200/300/400 (the Russian language component included in most of our programs) are taught through each university's program for foreigners and will likely contain students from non-SRAS programs as well.
+These students may be from literally anywhere in the world although European and Asian countries are most highly represented.
 These courses typically contain five to ten students, but occasionally have as many as fifteen or as little as two, depending on that year's enrollment and other factors.
 Most of our other programs are SRAS-specific courses.
 In order to present complex material that is normally covered in multiple courses, the university faculty cooperates with SRAS to offer special intensive courses, often in English, to individuals and small groups.
 Class size typically ranges from one to five but can be more.
 Most of our courses advertised as being in Russian-only are regular Russian university courses that SRAS students may join if they have particularly advanced Russian skills.
 In this case, your classmates will be mostly Russians.
 Class size can vary greatly.